bespinian/k8s-application-best-practices/ReadOnlyFilesystem/README.md

 kubectl apply -f examples/
 ```

-Not that the Pod without `/tmp` mounted as a writeable volume fails to start because NGINX needs to write to `/tmp`.
+Note that the Pod without `/tmp` mounted as a writeable volume fails to start because NGINX needs to write to `/tmp`.
 The deployment which mounts `/tmp` as a writeable volume starts correctly.

 Clean up using the following command: